 Waiting for loon tunes

 No sound characterizes the Bearskin Lodge experience more definitively than the call of a loon.
-A quote from a blurb for the Duluth Kiwanis Club, which is offering a stay at Bearskin Lodge as an auction item this weekend, illustrates how integral a loon call is to a Bearskin visit.
+A quote from a blurb for the Duluth Kiwanis Club, which is offering this weekend, illustrates how integral a loon call is to a Bearskin visit.
 Kiwanis Club member (and Bearskin guest) Grant Nelson wrote this about staying at Bearskin Lodge:

 Imagine waking up in your own private cabin on the border of the pristine Boundary Waters Canoe Area.
 You walk outside, breathing deeply in the crisp morning air, and as you listen, you hear loons singing their melodious chorus.
 Meandering down a short trail, you reach your own private dock and for a long moment, take in the awesome beauty of East Bearskin Lake.